SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

     endmodule
     ```

-    q0 already has the value of d , hence q will simply follow d and only one flip flop will be synthesized as we have used the blocking assignment.So this is the blocking vs non blocking mismatch.
+  - q0 already has the value of d , hence q will simply follow d and only one flip flop will be synthesized as we have used the blocking assignment.So this is the blocking vs non blocking mismatch.
+  - Hence , we must use non blocking statements for modelling sequential circuits.